|

 commemorated Thiepval memorial

-Faulkner J L H
+Falkner - J L H

-Private, 7th btn Queens West
+Private, 7th btn Queen's West

 Kent, died of wounds 4 August 1918, service no L/10230, school